woodemai/new_education/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerabilty, please text me `n.savchenkoo73@gmail.com` I respond as soon as possible
+To report a vulnerabilty, please text me `n.savchenkoo73@gmail.com` I will respond as soon as possible